 Help keep the dream of Loyola High School alive for future generations.
 Planned gifts represent a special dedication to Loyola and future generations of Bulldogs.
 Planned gifts are sometimes called “stop and think” gifts because they require some planning.
 Below are some of the most popular ways to create your legacy.

 The Magis Society was created to recognize those individuals who have chosen to remember Loyola in their estate plans.
+Magis is a word that means “more,” in the sense of increased generosity, magnanimity and selflessness.

 A planned or deferred gift to Loyola High School occurs when a donor transfers ownership of something with monetary value either now or at the time of death.
 A donor may direct the benefits of a gift to one or more program areas, for example, a student scholarship fund, an academic program area, or facilities maintenance.
 Some donors prefer that their gifts be added to the school’s unrestricted fund, thereby providing support for the greatest needs within the school.

 Your Will can be a creative vehicle through which to make thoughtful gifts.
 After providing for the needs of loved ones, you may choose one of several ways to benefit Loyola or other causes that are important to you.
-You can amend your Will to make a gift of a dollar amount, a specific property, a percentage of your estate, or what is left after your loved ones have been taken care of.
+You can amend your Will to make a gift of a dollar amount, a specific property, a percentage of your estate or what is left after your loved ones have been taken care of.
 You may also wish to name Loyola as a recipient in case one or more heirs do not survive you.

 If, like many others, you have chosen to rely on a revocable trust to pass your property to loved ones, consider adding Loyola to this plan.
 You can provide, at the termination of your trust, a portion of the assets will be given to or for the benefit of Loyola.
 Such a gift may be deductible from estate taxes and can be delayed until all family members have first been provided for.

 A Charitable Gift Annuity, the most popular planned giving, is a simple contract providing for our payment to you (and an optional second beneficiary) of a fixed income for life in return for your minimum contribution of $1,000.
-The gift annuity offers you the assurance of an income for your lifetime that will not fluctuate and payments that are secured by all the assets of the Detroit Province of the Society of Jesus.
+The gift annuity offers you the assurance of an income for your lifetime that will not fluctuate and payments that are secured by all the assets of the Midwest Province of the Society of Jesus.

 A charitable remainder annuity trust allows you to retain income from your property for life or for another period of time you specify.
 Your funds are held separately in a trust you establish and invested to allow payment of a fixed and regular income to you and/or someone else you name.
 You determine the exact amount of the payments when the plan is created, and this amount will never change.
 A tax deduction is allowed at the time you create your trust, and upon the death of the income recipient(s), whatever remains in the trust is distributed to Loyola.